baconlang/python/README.md

 ---

-## class baclang.SymbolMap(expression, symbol_map)
+## class baconlang.SymbolMap(expression, symbol_map)
-Return an instance of `baclang.SymbolMap` that contains the provided symbol map as well as the result of evaluating the symbol map against a BAC expression.
+Return an instance of `baconlang.SymbolMap` that contains the provided symbol map as well as the result of evaluating the symbol map against a BACON expression.

 #### symbol_map
 The symbol_map provided upon instantiation

 #### evaluation
-The result of the evaluated BAC expression given the provided symbol map
+The result of the evaluated BACON expression given the provided symbol map

 ```
->>> from baclang.classes import SymbolMap
+>>> from baconlang.classes import SymbolMap
 >>> expression = '["a", "b", "c"]'
 >>> raw_symbol_map = dict(
 >>>     a=False,